 - The invoice/Invoice ID represent the bill issued to a boater for goods and/or services provided by your marina, while the associated Transaction ID(s) represent the boater charges or refunds that settle the bill.

 - A Transaction ID never represents the settling of multiple invoices.

 - Use the Reservation report to identify the details of the reservation with which a Transaction is associated.

-- Every transaction and corresponding Payment ID are associated with one reservation and corresponding Reservation ID.
-A transaction/Payment ID never represents the settling of invoices associated with multiple reservations/Reservation IDs.
+- Every transaction and corresponding Transaction ID are associated with one reservation and corresponding Reservation ID.
+A Transaction ID never represents the settling of invoices associated with multiple reservations/Reservation IDs.

-- A transaction/Payment ID may be associated with multiple line items and their corresponding Line Item IDs.
+- A Transaction ID may be associated with multiple line items and their corresponding Line Item IDs.

 - Line Items Ledger report

 - You can have one or more transactions made against an invoice, so transactions can pay for partial, one, or several line items.
 Therefore, the Transactions report and the Line Items Ledger report are not typically used with one another

 - A line item/Line Item ID represents the individual good or service provided by your marina, while the associated Transaction ID represents the charge or refund that covers the cost.

 - Bank Transfer

 - Connecting the Bank Transfers to the Transactions reports lets you see the bulk transfers in which your boater transactions reach your bank account.

 - Connect the Bank Transfers report to the Transactions report via the Transaction ID in the Bank Transfers report or via the Available On date in the Transaction report